 Fail to Understand Change Impact in the Practice’s Revenue Mix

 A practice’s revenue mix is the sum of all the items for which clients are charged a fee.
 The revenue mix in a practice with 30% of its revenue coming from flea and heartworm product sales is different than one in which these products represent only 10% of the revenue.
 We know that the profit margin is different on each treatment or inventory item a client buys.
 For example, the profit margin on a cystotomy is higher than a Heartgard package sale.
 Over the past 10-20 years, the profession has seen a shift in the revenue mix from more profitable treatments to less profitable medications such as flea, heartworm, and dietary products.
 As the mix shifts more toward products, overall profits and practice value go down.
-The best way to maximize practice value is to shift the revenue mix towards professional services as much as possible and be less dependant on product sales.
+The best way to maximize practice value is to shift the revenue mix towards professional services as much as possible and be less dependent on product sales.